freedomzx/KoroneBot/README.md

 The bot will then check through the SQL database and see if the command exists, then sends the contents if it does exist.

+## !customContains

+To use this command, send \"!customcontains <word or phrase>\".

+The bot will then check through the SQL databaes and find the names of any commands whose contents contain the

+specified word or phrase.

+## !customEndsWith

+To use this command, send \"!customendswith <letter or phrase>\".

+The bot will then check the SQL database and retrieve a list of commands whose command

+names end with the specified letter/phrase.

 ## !custominfo

 To use this command, send "!custominfo <custom command name>".